compasjs/compas/docs/features/logger-and-events.md

 The info and error function accept a single argument that is logged.
 This happens in a single `write` call when pretty printing or not.

+### setGlobalLogOptions

+There is also some global log configuration that can be set.
+For now these options only apply to the 'ndjson' logger.
+You can specify a custom Pino transport or destination that is used for all loggers created after calling this function.
+See the [Pino docs](https://getpino.io) for more information on what you can pass in.

+### extendGlobalLoggerContext

+An application is able to gradually add more information to the shared context used by loggers.
+All properties added via this function will end up in each log line like the 'ctx' option of 'newLogger'.
+You can still overwrite values via the `ctx` option of `newLogger`.
+The added properties will only show up in loggers created after calling this function.

 ### On log levels and processing